josmaf/bx-tensorflow-demo/doc/tutorial.md

 It sounds easy, but...

-- Software: out software needs other software and somehow everything should be packaged so that portability and dependency management do not become a nightmare
+- **Software**: out software needs other software and somehow everything should be packaged so that portability and dependency management do not become a nightmare
-- Data: usually, out software reads some data and writes more data as a result.
+- **Data**: usually, our software reads some data and writes more data as a result.
 And we want to be sure about a lot of stuff: Is out data kept safe?
 Is it available for all members of the team?
 Is it known what input data corresponds to what output?
-- Hardware: sometimes hardware makes the difference.
+- **Hardware**: sometimes hardware makes the difference.
 Do we need a machine with multiple GPUs to process different batches of data in parallel?
 And if so, do GPUs have enough memory to handle our workloads?

 BatchX offers a single cloud solution to simplify dealing with these issues, so that we can focus on what really matters: our code.